Download Full Outline

 CompTIA Authorized Partner Badge

-Introduction to GitHub for Developers is a fast-paced hands-on course that provides students with a solid overview of Git and GitHub the web-based version control repository hosting service.
+This is a fast-paced hands-on course that provides students with a solid overview of Git and GitHub, the web-based version control repository hosting service.
 While the examples in this class are related to computer code, GitHub can be used for other content.
 It offers the complete distributed version control and source code management (SCM) functionality of Git as well as adding its own features.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

 Objectives

-This course is approximately 50% hands-on lab to lecture ratio, combining engaging expert lessons, demos and group discussions with real-world, skills-focused machine-based labs and exercises.
+This course is approximately 50% hands-on lab to lecture ratio, combining engaging expert lessons, demos and group discussions with real-world, skills-focused machine- based labs and exercises.
 Working in a hands-on learning environment led by our expert team, students will explore:

 • Getting Started with Collaboration